-Just as the election outcome was unexpected, working carers often face sudden crises or emergencies arising from their caring responsibilities: anything from medical emergencies to unexpected bills.
-From time to time, these situations can impact on an employees’ ability to function well in their job, or even attend work.
+Working carers often face sudden crises or emergencies arising from their caring responsibilities: anything from medical emergencies to unexpected bills.
+From time to time, these situations can impact on an employee’s ability to function well in their job, or even attend work.
 Businesses could perhaps do more to support carers as they seek to discharge their caring and work responsibilities.

 Who needs support?

-Workplace policies to support carers aren’t yet the norm – 38% of businesses don’t have carer policies or plans to develop them.
+Workplace policies to support carers aren’t yet the norm – only 34% of businesses have a policy for working carers.
 This despite Carers UK’s estimate that 3 million people in the UK combine caring for a loved one with paid work.

 One reason is simply lack of awareness.
 Some working carers don’t think of themselves as such – they feel they’re simply supporting loved ones.
 A joint study of this group by the CIPD and Westfield Health found nearly 40% were reluctant to talk about their caring responsibilities in the workplace.
 In some cases, this was due to fears that doing so would affect their prospects.
 Your line managers may not even be aware which of their team might need support at short notice.
 By introducing a carer policy, or supporting events such as Carers Week, your organisation can engage with, and so better understand, the needs of employees who may face caring emergencies.